Sienci-Labs/Resources/superlongboard/slb-upgrading.md

 Congrats on upgrading to our newest and most powerful CNC controller to date, the **SuperLongBoard**!

 Our main goal in this section is to have you go in with a working CNC, then leave with an **SLB-boosted machine** without skipping a beat.
 This guide will be mostly written with LongMill owners in mind who have the older LongBoard (**LB, pictured on the left**) that they’ll be swapping out for the SuperLongBoard (**SLB, on the right**), though there will be minimal differences for other CNC owners with a LongBoard.
+If you're swapping from the <a href="https://www.spark-concepts.com/cnc-xpro-v5/" target="_blank" rel="noopener">CNC xPRO V5 controller</a>, we have a [separate writeup for that here](/superlongboard/slb-other-controllers.md).

 ![](/_images/_superlongboard/_upgrade/slb_up_p1_SLB.jpg){.aligncenter .size-medium}